DockerNAS/yamlscript-formula/README.rst

       - /srv/salt-formulas/yamlscript-formula

-Now yamscript modules need to be synced using one of the following:
+Now yamlscript modules need to be synced using one of the following:

 .. code-block:: bash